W4RH4WK/cpp-init/compilation.md

 The linker is concerned with **symbols**, which are identifiers for functions, variables, etc.
 Symbols can have different visibility, which is also referred to as **linkage**.

+See this [🎥 video](https://www.youtube.com/watch?v=H6IAPC20Oqg) for a quick overview.

 ## Static vs. Dynamic Library

 Libraries commonly come in two different types.